New casino PILOT law violates consent order with county, judge rules

 "What this means is they are going to decide now what damages we can collect and how we are harmed by this," said Atlantic County Executive Dennis Levinson.

-No one from Gov. Phil Murphy's office responded immediately to a request for comment.
+No one from Gov. Phil Murphy's office responded to a request for comment Friday afternoon.

+“The Casino Association of New Jersey is not a party to the litigation.
+Regardless, it would not be appropriate for us to comment on ongoing litigation,” said Joe Lupo, president of the Casino Association of New Jersey.

 The county sued the state to stop the amended PILOT law, which passed quickly in December and was signed by Murphy days before Christmas, from taking effect.